Experts and customers alike are wondering how Covid will affect sustainable fashion. Here’s what I’ve learned

 Generally, it does cost more, for obvious reasons, but up to this point, it wasn’t really an issue.
 The American economy was growing steadily, with a 50 year low in unemployment statistics, and not even the prospect of Brexit could negate growth in the UK’s economy, for example.

 Some 6.3 million people have been temporarily laid off by 800,000 companies in the UK alone.
 The British economy has contracted 7% this quarter, and the IMF is predicting a global contraction that will rival that seen in the Great Depression.
 Some economic recovery is expected in 2021, but the extent of any new growth will likely depend on the policies that governments take to deal with Covid-19 and to stimulate the economy.

-In terms of production, garment makers are realising that due to the effects of Covid 19, global production chains are no longer practical, and as demand for clothing drops around the world, so do jobs.
+In terms of production, Covid will affect sustainable fashion makers hard.
+Garment makers are realising that due to the effects of Covid 19, global production chains are no longer practical, and as demand for clothing drops around the world, so do jobs.
 As Bloomberg reports, around 1,089 garment factories in Bangladesh have had orders cancelled worth roughly $1.5 billion due to the pandemic.
 The AWAJ Foundation says that many factories in Bangladesh have been shut down indefinitely.

 Tech Over People

 But the news for garment workers gets even worse.
 Many companies are now talking about digitising production for ‘social distancing’ reasons, or to ensure more consistent production (after all, machines don’t get sick).
 But skeptics say this smells like an excuse to cut costs.